LimbicAI/Limbic-iOS/README.md

 If your app doesn’t already access healthKit, we recommend a line that is similar to:

 * "`<app name>` needs access to your health data to present accurate stress level predictions."

+It's also important that you turn the Healthkit entitlement on in the capabilities page in your project.

 **The permission alert for accessing HealthKit will NOT appear unless one of the stress methods is invoked and permissions haven't been given yet.**